access-ci-org/Integration_Roadmaps/docs/source/tasks/Ticket_Handling_v2.md

 ## Summary

-**\*\*NOTE\*\* This task will be updated incrementally as the transition from Request Tracker (RT) to Jira Service Management (JSM) is completed.**

 ACCESS resource and online service operators will be assigned tickets for issues or questions about their resources and online services.
-They will monitor the ticket system for tickets assigned to them, triage them as necessary, reassign the request to other staff or organizations if necessary, address requests they are able to address, and close the request once it is resolved.
+In response they will monitor the ticket system for tickets assigned to them, triage them as necessary, reassign them to other staff or organizations if necessary, resolve issues, and close tickets once the request is addressed.

 ## Prerequisite tasks